Energy insights for March 2026

 What is Choose Energy?

-The Choose Energy marketplace lets you compare all-inclusive rates, plans, and light companies in your area.
-Once you find an option you like, you can sign up online or over the phone with one of our energy experts.
-We also create useful buying guides and energy resources to help you understand your options.
+Once you find an option you like on our marketplace, you can sign up online or over the phone with one of our energy experts quickly and easily.
+We also offer useful buying guides and energy resources to help you understand your options.

 How to use our marketplace

-Choose Energy’s easy-to-use marketplace is designed to help you discover your energy options and sign up in minutes.
-Here’s how to use our website to find your next power plan:
+Our marketplace is designed to help you discover your energy options and sign up in minutes.
+Here’s how to use Choose Energy to find your next power plan:

 - Enter your ZIP code: Compare plans and rates in your area on the free Choose Energy marketplace to find what works for you.
 Use the filters to find tailored results, such as specific rate types, term lengths, or green energy.

-- Pick a plan: When you find one you like, sign up online in a few minutes.
-If you need help choosing, call the number on your screen for an agent.
+- Enroll in minutes: Once you find a plan you like, you can enroll online in minutes.
+If you’d like help picking the best option, call the number on your screen to chat with an expert.

-- Enjoy your new plan: Your Texas energy supplier will handle the setup so you can relax without power interruption.
+- Enjoy your new plan: Your Texas energy supplier will activate your service without interruption to your electricity.

 Questions to ask yourself to find the best energy plan